AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Methodology

 where $\mathcal{N}(u)$ denotes the 1-hop neighbor set of node $u$ in the KG.
-Moreover, following \cite{gutiérrez2025ragmemory}, after calculate the PPR score, we multiply the PPR score of all passage nodes by a balance factor 0.05, to avoid over concentration on them.
-After that, we can obtain the node influence score $s_v$ for each node $v\in \mathcal{V}$ as follow:
+To ensure the PPR's faster convergence and more stable iterative computation \cite{boldi2005pagerank}, as well as normalizing the score distribution \cite{baeza2006generic}.
+Following \cite{gutiérrez2025ragmemory}, we set the transition probability for non-edges to $\frac{1}{|\mathcal{V}|}$, and after calculating the PPR score, we multiply the PPR score of all passage nodes by a balance factor 0.05, to avoid over concentration on them.
+After that, we can obtain the node influence score $s_v$ for each node $v\in \mathcal{V}$ as follows:

-At last, we calculate the edge cost $\mathcal{C}_{\mathcal{E}}$ based on the similarity between query $q$'s representation $\textbf{q}$ and relation edge $e$'s respective triplet facts $f_e$'s representation $\textbf{f}_e$:
+At last, we calculate the edge cost $\mathcal{C}_{\mathcal{E}}$ based on the similarity between query $q$'s representation $\textbf{q}$ and relation edge $e_{(u,v)}$'s respective triplet facts $f_{e_{(u,v)}}$'s representation $\textbf{f}_{e_{(u,v)}}$:

 Moreover, to guarantee the KG's connectivity, we connect all passage nodes to a pseudo node, with the pseudo edge (relation) namely \textit{pseudo\_relation}, and the cost of these pseudo edges is set to 10 to penalize paths through the pseudo node, aligning with the setting of HippoRAG2 \cite{gutiérrez2025ragmemory}.